Sundari (Malayalam TV series): Plot

+Season 1

 The plot of the story revolves around a lower middle-class girl, Sundari, who lives in a village and is often judged and treated by other villagers with inequality due to her dark skin tone.
 She is academically bright and aspires to become an IAS officer.
 Unfortunately, Sundari's father's close friend whom she considers as her own maternal uncle, Krishnan bring her an alliance in order to protect her name from the villager's accusation that she has eloped with a guy.
 But in a contradiction, she was admitted in hospital due to an accident while attending her examination.

 Sundari's prospective groom is Karthik, Krishnan's brother-in-law, who runs his own advertising agency.
 Karthik believes that Sundari is not a compatible partner to him and is also in love with another woman named Vaiga, but agrees to the marriage due to his respect for Krishnan.
 But he does lot of tricks behind his family's back to stop the marriage but eventually fails.